Architecture#

 1. Connect to each host concurrently (or mark instances unreachable if connection fails) — all SSH connections are opened in parallel so the command completes in roughly the time it takes to reach the slowest host.

-2. Ask the host whether each instance is running or stopped (native: PID file + process check; docker: docker inspect).
+2. Ask the host whether each instance is running or stopped (native: PID file + process check; container: docker inspect on gh-sr-<instance>).

 gh sr logs <name> looks up the runner block by base name or a full instance name (name-1, name-2, …), connects to the host, then tails logs for that instance.
 Use --host when the same instance name exists on more than one machine.